icon-project/goloop/doc/icon_config.md

 This defines percentage of bond slashed when it gets a penalty.

 ### rewardFund
-rewardFund variables is newly introduced in ICON2.
+rewardFund variables are newly introduced in ICON2.
 Please refer to the document of ICON2.(link needed)

 ## Example
 ~~~json